You are your voice

 Situation 1

-You need to give a presentation to senior management at work, and you want to sound powerful and convincing during it.
-You’ve prepared all the material and have gone through your speech many times.
-The night before the presentation, you mentally go through everything sentence again, visualizing exactly how you want to sound and the effect you want to have.
-The next day comes, and you begin your presentation, but instead of speaking confidently like you imagined you would, your voice begins to shake and your pitch rises.
-Your hands sweat, your heart feels like it’s going to break through your chest, and your voice sounds very small.
+You need to give a presentation to senior management at work, and you want your voice to sound powerful and convincing during it.
+You’ve prepared all the material and have practised your speech many times.
+The night before the presentation, you mentally go through every sentence again, visualizing exactly how you want to sound and the effect you want to have.

 Situation 2

-You want to talk to your partner about a problem in the relationship.
+You need to talk to your partner about a problem in the relationship.
 It’s something you’re uncomfortable to speak about, so you go through what you want to say, and how you’d like to say it, in your head beforehand.
-But despite your preparations, when you begin speaking your voice doesn’t come out sounding the way you wanted it to.
-Instead, you have the exact opposite experience to what you wanted.
-Your knees feel like jelly, your voice sounds brittle and it gets stuck in your throat.
-Instead of speaking your truth and sharing what you needed to share, you swallow back the words and pretend what you wanted to say wasn’t important.
+But despite your preparations, when you begin speaking, your voice doesn’t come out sounding the way you wanted it to.

 Emotions & How You Speak

-- The pitch you express yourselves in
+• The pitch you express yourselves in

-- The speed you say things at
+• The speed you say things at

-- The melody you use when speaking
+• The melody you use when speaking

-- The amount of strength or weakness heard in your voice
+• The amount of strength or weakness heard in your voice

-- How you use your breath when you’re speaking
+• How you use your breath when you’re speaking

-- The way you articulate and emphasize the words you use
+• The way you articulate and emphasize the words you use

-- And, despite your best planing, even the words you choose to say!
+• And, despite your best planing, even the words you choose to say!

-Reclaim Your Voice Now!
+Book Your Call Now!

 Self-Acceptance is The Key to Vocal Freedom